Here’s the basics of the lore on these things, as a kind of FAQ, gathered up from the recent, recurring discussions.

 Cloning outside of a capsule is also possible, although the associated risks remain pretty much the same: The brain is scanned - and thereby ruined - and its contents transferred to a receiving station that instantaneously awakens the consciousness in a new clone.
 This can be done only under laboratory conditions, although technology in the area is progressing quite rapidly.
 The possibility looms that cloning may at some point take place outside the strictures of a capsule or a similar machine, though it’s considered unlikely that it will ever be anything other than instantaneous.

-In fact not even all heads of state have backups, as evidenced eg by the death of Karin Midular, Heth’s disease and Gariushi’s having all his clones in one station.
+Not even all heads of state have backups, as evidenced eg by the death of Karin Midular, Heth’s disease and Gariushi’s having all his clones in one station.

-Some of these are explained by cultural values.
+Aside from related technical issues, some of these are explained by cultural values.
 There are many Minmatar who believe that only (one copy of) one body and one mind may exist at any one time.

 [—] philosophy of those who believe that only one living body and one living spirit, or mind, may exist at any one time.
 Within this tradition there exists a school of thought that believes it is acceptable to assist a spirit in crossing from a dying body to a new living body